On L\'evy processes conditioned to avoid zero: Preliminaries and main results

 The entrance law under $\mathbb{P}_0^\updownarrow$ is given by

 \end{theorem}

 We propose an alternative construction of the law of the L\'evy process conditioned to avoid zero.
 Our construction is inspired from \cite{Bertoin93, Chaumont96, Chaumont-Doney05, Chaumont-Doney08}, where L\'evy processes conditioned to stay positive are constructed.
-L\'evy processes conditioned to stay positive are constructed in the following way.
-Let $\underline{L}_t$ be the local time of the process $X$ reflected at its past infimum, that is, $X-\underline{X}$, where $\underline{X}_t := \inf\{X_s: 0\leq s\leq t\}$.
-Let $\underline{n}$ be the measure of its excursions away from zero and let $\tau_{(-\infty, 0)}$ be the first hitting time of the negative half-line.
-Denote by $(Q_t(x,dy), t\geq 0, x\geq 0, y\geq 0)$ the semigroup of the process killed at $\tau_{(-\infty,0)}$.
-In \cite{Chaumont-Doney05, Chaumont-Doney08} is proven that the function $l$ defined by

-is an excessive or invariant function for the semigroup $(Q_t,t\geq 0)$.
-The function $l$ is actually an invariant function whenever $X$ does not drift towards infinity.
-Furthermore, they obtained $l$ as a limit of certain sequence of functions.
-To be precise, if $\mathbf{e}_{q}$ is an exponential random time with parameter $q>0$ and independent of $(X,\mathbb{P})$, then for $x\geq 0$,
+This construction is given in Theorems \ref{condavoidzero} and \ref{theo5} below.